polidanilo/BlueCrabBuoy/README.md

 # Blue Crab Monitoring Buoy
-An edge AI IoT buoy for autonomous, low-power monitoring of *Callinectes sapidus* (blue crab) in lagoonal environments — designed to transmit lightweight ecological payloads over LoRa/MQTT, with a planned computer vision layer for on-device species detection.
+I'm evolving what started as a personal project on coastal telemetry into something more ambitious: An edge AI IoT buoy for autonomous, low-power monitoring of *Callinectes sapidus* (blue crab) in lagoonal environments — designed to transmit lightweight ecological payloads over LoRa/MQTT, with a planned computer vision layer for on-device species detection.

 > Status: hardware design complete · sensor assembly in progress · future AI pipeline planned